 - Defeat Means Friendship: MySpace eventually admitted defeat to Facebook, and allowed its users to sync their MySpace profiles with their Facebook profiles.

 - MySpace creator Tom Anderson says he is quite fond of Facebook and he prefers Facebook nowadays since his leave in 2009.

-- Eternal September: Myspace was once low-key, believe it or not, in much the same way Facebook was once, but then its popularity exploded in 2004 to 2005, attracting the aforementioned Emo Teen demographic.
-But it went full circle eventually and by 2010 became low-key again, even though that was the last thing the people in charge wanted.
+- Eternal September: Myspace was once low-key — believe it or not — in much the same way Facebook was once, but then its popularity exploded in 2004 to 2005, leading to this trope.
+This eventually went full circle, however, and by 2010, Myspace became low-key again, even though that was the last thing the people in charge wanted.

 - Interface Spoiler: The "Smoke/Drink" section of a user's profile.
 The only way to hide the fact that you do one or the other was to not list either entry.
 Anyone who put down "N/A" for one entry and "Yes" or "No" for the other could be safely assumed to do the thing listed as "N/A".

 - New Media Are Evil: It was once ground zero for pedophile hunters, and the media portrayed it as a sexual predator hotspot, mainly thanks to Dateline.
 Facebook, for some odd reason, has avoided this stigma, even though it has far more people than MySpace did at its height.